Eggs En Cocotte (Baked Eggs)

 - Crusty bread

-Other additions you can add to this recipe: Ingredients like bacon, breakfast potatoes, salsa, cherry tomatoes, any veggies such as spinach, or really anything you have available to you will also work.
+Other additions you can add to this recipe: Ingredients like bacon, zucchini, red onions, breakfast potatoes, salsa, cherry tomatoes, any veggies such as spinach, or really anything you have available to you will also work.

 Step 1